Cx-Associates/EMIS-brick/README.md

 # EMIS-brick

+Welcome to EMIS-brick by Cx Associates.
+This is a Python code base for conducting energy-related analytics on time-series data from building automation systems (BMS/BAS).
+The code uses the Brick ... https://brickschema.org/

 CxA's EMIS for brick data models

 Typical workflow: you want to create, train, test, or run performance reports on a number of energy models